Typing speed is one of those things a lot of programmers strongly dismiss as being highly irrelevant to overall productivity.

 Yet there is a sizable contingent of tech workers that are passionate about their special keyboards, whether that be their custom rainbow LEDs, their ergonomic three-piece, or their 90 dB mechanicals.
 The time and money these people spend to find the perfect keyboard must be paying off in some way, and I have to presume at least some of that payoff comes in the form of a productivity boost.

-Somehow there seem to be fewer moral objections against buying niche keyboards than there is against a programmer trying to improve their typing speed.
-Is this because keyboard hardware is more about enjoyment than they are about productivity?
+Somehow there seem to be fewer moral objections against buying niche keyboards than there are against a programmer trying to improve their typing speed.
+Is this because keyboard hardware is more about enjoyment than productivity?
 If you spend an hour building a custom keyboard you’re a fun geek, but if you spend an hour trying to improve your typing technique, that’s stupid because typing speed doesn’t matter.

 What if typing could become inherently more enjoyable by virtue of some intentional practice?

 A while ago, I decided to revisit my typing technique.
 I’d been able to type at an adequate speed (around 100 WPM) for as long as I can remember, and typing was something so deeply ingrained it would never come to the foreground of my awareness.
 This changed one day when I suddenly realized how much I suck at touch typing the numbers and symbols row.
 It was noticeably slowing me down, sometimes devolving into undignified spurts of trial and error.
 I started to wonder how much, say, a thirty-minute session of focused practice would improve my proficiency in this specific area of the keyboard.
 Given that I am usually in front of a keyboard for ten hours a day, it couldn’t be too absurd of an idea to spend thirty minutes practicing the symbols row.
 So one weekend, I decided to take those thirty minutes.